jah64/Rothult-ESPeasy/README.md

 The function of the NFC locking will work in parallel, so you can use that as backup.
 If that's not wanted, then you can disable the NFC function.
-There is however a good reason to disable NFC when running on mains power, and that is because the onboard controller unlocks the lock on power up.
+There is actually a good reason to disable NFC when running on mains power, and that is because the onboard controller unlocks the lock on power up.
 It's therefore possible to pull open the locked compartment for a short moment when power is applied.

 The onboard controller will not recognize when we manipulate the motor, but our code will follow/sync with the onboard controller and also report back when it lock/unlock.